High-tech boom and bust cycles

 Conclusions

-To summarize, there are four intertwined reasons why the semiconductor business goes through booms and busts:
+To summarize, there are four intertwined reasons why the semiconductor business goes through booms and busts:- design cycles for products that use semiconductors are short

 Note that these were all true twenty years ago, when I was in the biz.
 It's quite possible that yield management has gotten much better as a result of the computer revolution.
 (I certainly hope so!)
 But I doubt that the short design time, the similarity of schedules, and the optimism that a pet project will get 20% of the market has changed.